hoosh-ir/simple_av/README.md

 colcon build
 ```

-The workspace should be like below after colcon build:
+The workspace should look like this after running `colcon build`:
 ```bash
 ros_ws/
 ├── build/